U.S. House to launch Trump impeachment inquiry over Ukraine controversy

 House Intelligence Committee Chairman Adam Schiff said his panel was communicating with an attorney representing the whistleblower and that the individual would like to testify this week.

-The U.S. Senate approved a resolution on Tuesday calling on the Ukraine whistleblower complaint to be submitted to the Senate and House Intelligence committees.
+The Senate approved a resolution on Tuesday calling on the Ukraine whistleblower complaint to be submitted to the Senate and House Intelligence committees.
 Trump administration officials so far have refused to let the complaint be submitted.

 “I cannot imagine any legitimate or straight-faced reason” to object to the legislation, Senate Democratic leader Chuck Schumer said, arguing the only reason would be “to protect the president from accountability.”